Reflection

 We react because it we have an impulse to.
 It's habitual.
 At a young age, evidence that we are wired to react reveals itself in children.
 Dogs are also wired to react.
 But as adults, we can catch ourself.

 Others trigger reactions.
 When someone 'pushes your buttons,' they are tapping into your habitual ways.
 But when we learn to live more mindfully, we catch ourselves reacting and STOP.
-Then ask yourself the 4.
-Service Above Self questions: 1.
+Then ask yourself the four Service Above Self questions: 1.
 Is it the TRUTH?
 2. Is it FAIR to all concerned?
 3. Will it build GOODWILL and BETTER FRIENDSHIPS?
 4. Will it be BENEFICIAL to all concerned?

 Amazon has a similar 'triple bottom line' I subscribe to for my business: